 We care deeply about our clients.
 We care about what you have gone through or are going through.
 In some cases, we have gone through a similar ordeal.
 Our goal is to offer comfort, help you process your personal story, give you tools and help you move through whatever is holding you back.

 5. Do you work with other issues besides trauma?

 Yes!
 We are here to help with issues related to living life.
 Whether it is the relationship with yourself or how you are coping, we are interested in helping you get clarity on how you are taking care of yourself.
 If you are regulating yourself with drugs, alcohol, shopping or other behavior means to feel better – and you feel this is not working – we can help.
 If you are suffering from anxiety, low self-esteem, depression, or grief, we understand and can give you tools and skills to work your way out of these feelings.
 Our goal is to help you feel better about whatever it is you are dealing with.
 In addition to therapy, we may ask you to read articles or books or do some writing.
 All of these suggestions will be based on what is a fit for you

 Please feel free to call us for answers to other questions you may have.

 7. How do I get started?

 Call us at 855-997-7101 or fill out the form on the Contact tab, whichever helps you feel more comfortable.
 Once you call, we can discuss your needs, answer your frequently asked questions about trauma counseling, and determine when you would like to schedule an appointment.
+We have weekday, evening, and weekend appointments available.
 It is an easy process, once you come in, we will have a conversation, assess your needs and determine which services will be helpful.
 After that, we will put a treatment plan together and begin to work on the issues that are in your way.

 We look forward to meeting you.